the-h-team/Enterprise/README.md

     @Override
     public boolean exists(String world) {
-        // You may return false if desired; in this case we simply return same as global return exists();
+        // You may return false if desired; in this case we'll simply return the same result as global return exists();
     }